The Outdoor Action Frosh Trip is one of the Orientation Small Group Experiences. More information is available on the Path to Princeton website.

 These trips will explore back roads on the Chesapeake & Ohio (C&O) Canal and the Great Allegheny Passage–recreational bike paths in Pennsylvania and Maryland.
 Each night you will camp along the trail in state parks or private campgrounds.
 Bikes provided by OA.
 Participants will bike 30-50 miles per day (~4–8 hours).
 (2-4 trips)

 These trips are an option for those who prefer to experience the outdoors while staying in one location.
-You can try out a range of outdoor activities while staying at a rustic summer camp in northern New Jersey.
-Your group will get to try different outdoor experiences on the camp property with day hikes on the nearby Appalachian Trail and optional activities including rappelling and high ropes course.
+You can try out a range of outdoor activities while staying at a central base camp.
+Your group will get to try different outdoor experiences on the camp property with day hikes and optional activities, such as canoeing, or rock climbing and high ropes course.
 Bathrooms and showers are available at the camp.
 (5 trips)